sethmcknight/quantic-msse-easy-park-plus/proposed-ddd-microservices-architecture/Easy Park Plus - Microservices Architecture Proposal.md

 ### **A) Diagrams**

-This appendix identifies the diagrams created for the proposed architecture.
-All proposed diagrams are found in the /proposed-ddd-microservices-architecture/diagrams directory of the codebase.
+This appendix identifies the diagrams created as .mermaid and .png format for the proposed architecture of Easy Park Plus.

+[All proposed diagrams are found in the [`/proposed-ddd-microservices-architecture/diagrams`](./proposed-ddd-microservices-architecture/diagrams) directory of the codebase.]

 #### **A.1) High-Level System Diagrams**

-This directory contains high-level diagrams providing an overview of the entire system including:
+[proposed-ddd-microservices-architecture/diagrams/_system-high-level/](./proposed-ddd-microservices-architecture/diagrams/_system-high-level/) contains high-level diagrams in .mermaid and .png formats that provide an overview of the entire system including:

 * Bounded Context
 * Context Map